Statistical inference for rough volatility: Minimax Theory: The piecewise constant rough volatility model

 \subsection{Model and notation}

-We start with the version of the prototypical rough volatility model where the volatility is piecewise constant.
-In financial terms, it means the volatility is taken constant over the day, which is quite reasonable (up to intraday seasonalities).
-To do so, we consider for some $H\in(0,1)$ and $\eta>0$ a measurable space $(\Omega, \mathcal{A}, \mathbb{P}_{H, \eta})$ on which is defined a process $S$ such that
+We start with a simplified version of Model \ref{roughvol1}, as a prototype rough volatility model where the volatility is assumed to be piecewise constant at a given scale $\delta >0$.
+(In financial terms, $\delta$ is thought to be of the order of one trading day, {\it i.e.}\ volatility is assumed to be constant over a day.)
+Given parameters $H \in (0,1)$ and $\eta >0$, on a rich enough probability space $(\Omega, \mathcal A, \mathbb P_{H,\eta})$, the price model takes the form